 Another thing to keep in mind is that muscles are dumb.
 They do not know what they are strength training against.
 They simply adapt to the applied stress brought upon them.
 Therefore, if the goal is to get stronger, burn calories and generate a high level of work intensity (while not creating unnecessary pain and joint trauma), this can definitely be achieved with resistance band training.

-As a fitness enthusiast, my first objective of a workout should be answer yes to “did I work”?
+As an active aging fitness enthusiast, my first objective of a workout should be to answer yes to “Did I work Hard”?
 The next goal should be to create a workout environment that allows exercise to become a life-long habit.
 These requires exercising smart as well as hard.